mohammadnaqvi04/http-flask/README.md

 # Plate Management API

 This API allows scientists to manage experimental assay plates, including creating plates, updating wells, and retrieving plate information.
-It's built using Python and Flask and adheres to common standards for API development.
+Built on the Flask framework and adheres to common standards for API development.

 ## Table of Contents